 Technically my first time at the Kotel was in 2002.
-I was six years old, and don’t remember much from the experience.
-I remember it being very crowded, my mother had my brother and I wearing harnesses that resembled dog leashes so that we wouldn’t be separated.
+I was six years old and don’t remember much from the experience.
+I do remember it being very crowded, my mother had my brother and I wearing harnesses that resembled dog leashes so that we wouldn’t be separated.
 But this isn’t the topic of this post.
 No, my first true experience at the Kotel was during my Birthright trip in 2018.Continue reading My Experience at the Kotel

 I recently took my parents to Israel to visit my brother.
 It was the only time all three of us would be able to come.
 It was also the first time my parents had been to Israel since 2002.
 Needless to say, a lot has changed since then.
 There are many more stores with a wider variety of goods, traffic has skyrocketed, and thankfully, there are no more bus bombings.
 We were there to see my brother, but we also made it their pilot trip.
-This would probably be their only chance to see Israel before making Aliyah, and it was vital that they experience the country as it is now.Continue reading My Parents’ Pilot Trip
+This would probably be their only chance to visit Israel before making Aliyah, and they needed to experience the country as it is now.Continue reading My Parents’ Pilot Trip

 The first time I visited Israel, I was six years old.
 I don’t remember much of it, and the little I do remember is mostly from watching home videos.
 Growing up I went to a Modern Orthodox Jewish day school that heavily emphasized Zionism.
 We would have days where we learned about the history of Israel, Israeli culture, Israeli food, and Israeli current events.
 We would pray for the welfare of the State of Israel, the safety of IDF soldiers, and the return of then captured Gilad Shalit from Hamas.
 All of our Hebrew teachers were Israeli, and sometimes I would stay after class to learn more about this amazing country that eventually became almost mythical to me.
 A place that you hear about, and wish you could go visit, but somehow would always be out of reach.

 With Pesach just around the corner, I remember having an epiphany four years ago that has forever changed the course of my life.
-At the end of the seder, we always say “Next year in Jerusalem!”
+At the end of the seder, we always say, “Next year in Jerusalem!”
 But on that night, I began to wonder why we often say this phrase without any real intent.
 Almost as if the chances of it happening are the same as opening the door and Eliyahu is standing there waiting to be invited inside.
 Is living in Israel really such a crazy idea?
 Before I would have answered this question with a resounding YES.
 It’s on the other side of the world.
 It’s in the Middle East.
 I could barely speak any Hebrew.
 It’s expensive to move.
 It’s expensive to live there.
 It’s a different culture.
-I didn’t have any family, or even any friends living there.
+I didn’t have any family or even any friends living there.
 Then of course there’s the propensity of the media to portray Israel as being in a constant state of war with terror attacks happening left and right.
-In short, it was a great unknown, one with a lot of risk and next to no support system in place.
+In short, it was a great unknown, one with a lot of risks and next to no support system in place.
 For these reasons I never even considered Aliyah until after my first year of college.